 Open 1st April – 29th October, weather permitting (please check at the Information Centre).
 We recommend that you allow 30 minutes – 1 hour to explore the Water Maze.
 Final entry 45 minutes before the grounds close, and final exit is 15 minutes before they close.
 View our opening times.

-The Tower Maze is now closed for redevelopment until late Spring 2017.
+The Tower Maze is now closed for redevelopment until summer 2017.